 Melissa Coss Aquino

 Melissa Coss Aquino is a writer and an Assistant Professor of Language and Literature in the English department at Bronx Community College where she serves as the co-faculty advisor for Thesis, the Literary Journal of BCC.
-She completed her MFA in Creative Writing at City College and is currently pursuing her PhD in English at The CUNY Graduate Center.
+She completed her MFA in Creative Writing at City College and holds a PhD in English at The CUNY Graduate Center.
 Her personal essay “Una Sinverguenza” (Shameless) was published in Callaloo, and her fairy tale “Pelo Bueno/Good Hair” was published in The Fairy Tale Review.

 Kristi Crutchfield Cox